 - Inspire360’s FitPro Relief Fund is offering $1,000 grants to fitness professionals affected by COVID-19.
 Apply now.

 - Thanks to a significant grant from Lowes, Local Initiatives Support Corporation (LISC) will provide the emergency assistance that small businesses desperately need to stay afloat.
-Register now to be notified for the next round of grants, opening on July 27, 2020.
+The next round is a short window, opening August 18; apply through August 23.
+Details here.

 Legal + Financial Assistance

 - The Small Business Legal Relief Alliance (SBLRA) serves small businesses, nonprofits and self-employed individuals in with free consultations in practice areas including: loan & grant, tax, commercial lease, contracts, employment, insurance, and intellectual property, among others.
 Click to request a consultation.

 - Free legal assistance for small businesses via City Bar Justice Center, here.

 NYC Small Business Services (SBS) Resources

 - SBS has compiled a number of resources for businesses affected by the Coronavirus pandemic.
 Access assistance here.